 - If you have any questions or run into any issues along the way, the ExpressVPN tech support team is available 24/7 via live chat to help.

 If you remember the normal format of UFC events, there is typically one or two championship fights and several other top contenders on the main card.
-This will be different for UFC 264 with the main fight drawing most the attention along with four more exciting fights on the card.
-The main bout is between Dustin Poirier and Conor McGregor.
-Poirier has an 27-6 record, while McGregor has a record of 22-5.
-They are fighting for the third time to break the tie.
+This will hold true for UFC 266 with the two championship fights drawing most the attention along with three more exciting fights on the card.
+The main bout is between Alexander Volkanovski and Brian Ortega.
+Volkanovski will be defending his Featherweight belt against Ortega.
+Shevchenko will also be defending her Women’s Flyweight belt against Murphy in the co-main event.
 When you include the other fights, this is a UFC PPV you won’t want to miss out on.

 Let’s take a look at the fight card for Saturday night, including the main card, prelims, and early prelims.
 There are some great matchups there.
 Don’t forget you can watch the prelims on ESPN+. and the early prelims on UFC Fight Pass.
 You can access both services from anywhere int he world by connecting to a VPN server in the United States.